 Yes!
 An actively-converted HDMI Source to DisplayPort Monitor solution!

 As an active (powered) device, an integrated USB cable is included and essential for operation.
 Simply attach it to any powered USB socket, either on your Laptop, display, PC or USB wall charger (not included) and you're good to go.
 This additional power runs the conversion hardware that processes the HDMI standard to DisplayPort standard.
+Note: Not compatible with VR headsets.

 The converter cables terminate at male HDMI and USB plugs, with a small box housing the female DisplayPort socket at the other end.
 Use it with your own DisplayPort cable, or grab a length from us in our DisplayPort category.